Terms and Conditions of Entry to the Summer Exhibition and Sale of Your Work

 2.5 The RA does not retain Your card details after processing Your payment.

-3. Who may enter Works into the RA’s Summer Exhibition?
+3. Who May Enter Work into the RA’s Summer Exhibition?

 4.5 If You are submitting Work(s) from abroad then taxes may be levied at the port of entry into the UK.
 You will not list the RA as the importer of the Work(s).
 You agree to indemnify the RA for any charges or taxes incurred by it as a result of (1) the importing of the Work(s) for the purposes of display in the Exhibition and (2) for any back taxes due from You to HMRC on or arising from any sale of the Work(s).

-5. Refusal of or withdrawal of a Work by the RA
+5. Refusal of or Withdrawal of Work by the RA

 5.2 The RA reserves the right to deny admission or withdraw a Work(s) from the Exhibition if for any reason the Work(s), or any circumstances surrounding the display of the Work(s), appears to the RA to expose it to potential or actual damage to its reputation, risk of legal proceedings or enforcement including, without limitation, the alleged breach of third party intellectual property rights.